 Ongoing Nazareth shenanigans

 One might suppose that the problems with Nazareth archaeology which my book raised have, in the last few years, been assiduously ignored by the religious mainstream—whether we are speaking of the academic establishment, the media, or the public.
 After all, the Tonight Show has not invited me on as a guest, my book has not sold millions of copies, and not even a single tenured professor has explicitly endorsed my work.
 This is all quite true, yet curious events soon began occurring in Nazareth after the 2008 publication of The Myth of Nazareth: The Invented Town of Jesus.
 Within a year, an archaeologist working for the Israel Antiquities Authority (IAA) was touting the discovery at Nazareth of a “house from the time of Jesus” (see below).
-The story was trumpeted at blinding speed around the world in a major media campaign which, no doubt, must have cost a formidable amount of money.
+The story was trumpeted at blinding speed around the world in a major media campaign which, no doubt, cost a formidable amount of money.

 Like Jesus mythicism itself, views such as mine are still too impolitic and threatening to be a part of respectable conversation.
 However, though few scholars wish to be openly linked to such explosive issues, mythicists may have more support than meets the eye.
 Robert Price, Thomas Thompson, and Lena Einhorn recently presented provocative papers at the 2012 SBL convention, papers challenging the traditional paradigm.
 I, too, presented a paper on Nazareth archaeology there.
 Half a dozen articles of mine have recently appeared in American Atheist magazine, and the British scholarly journal BAIAS published a Nazareth article of mine.
 So, there are signs that radical work involving Christian origins is not entirely falling on deaf ears.